UraniumTeam/actias/docs/acbx-specification.md

 actias ./program.acbx
 ```

-Otherwise it can be used as a shared (dynamic-linked) library:
+Otherwise it can be used as a shared (dynamic-link) library:
 ```cpp
 // TODO: write actual example when the loader is functional ActiasLibHandle handle = ActiasLoadLibrary("./library.acbl");